Cigar Review – Alec Bradley Connecticut Robusto

 Beneath a rather snazzy band bearing the A.B.
 Connecticut logo the cigar was dressed in a shiny and silky Connecticut leaf lined with thin veins.
 Closer inspection revealed an even fill from head to foot, and cold draws produced a taste of freshly-cut cedar.

-After an easy light the cigar opened up with a dose of creamy cedar with some mild white pepper on the finish.
+After an easy light the cigar opened up with a dose of creamy cedar with some mellow white pepper on the finish.
 The draw was appropriately firm and the burn line was off to a mostly straight start with just a slight lean to it.
-About a half-inch into the smoke the profile deepened slightly to include a bit of mild, earthy sweetness.
+About a half-inch into the smoke the profile deepened slightly to include a bit of mellow, earthy sweetness.

 In the 2nd third a cycle of rich tobacco flavor with notes of cream, cedar, and molasses was making its rounds as a neat and firm light-grey ash was building up nicely.
 Right around the half-way point the cigar’s profile mellowed out considerably and the flavors became very light and creamy, leaving very little aftertaste.
 By this point the burn had straightened out and was now even all the way around.